vai-sys/FoodFare/README.md

 ## Features

-- Feature 1:Category Filtering:Easily filter recipes based on categories like Breakfast, Lunch, or Drinks, allowing users to find dishes that meet their dietary needs.
+- Category Filtering:Easily filter recipes based on categories like Breakfast, Lunch, or Drinks, allowing users to find dishes that meet their dietary needs.
-- Feature 2:Search Functionality:A robust search bar lets users type in keywords to quickly find specific recipes, ingredients, or cooking styles
+- Search Functionality:A robust search bar lets users type in keywords to quickly find specific recipes, ingredients, or cooking styles
-- Feature 3:Detailed Recipe Information :Each recipe includes essential details such as ingredients, cooking instructions, preparation time, and user ratings.
+- Detailed Recipe Information :Each recipe includes essential details such as ingredients, cooking instructions, preparation time, and user ratings.

 ## Technologies Used